PurePi/Apple-II-Emulator/wiki/hardware.md

 byte pointed to by the cursor will be first inserted to the address and the cursor will be advanced automatically.

+## Peripheral Cards
+Peripheral cards are described in the "Peripheral Cards" page

 ## Other hardware
-The game controllers, speakers, and peripheral card support are not yet implemented.
+The game controllers, speakers, pushbutton inputs and annunciator outputs are not implemented.
+Memory addresses normally allocated to them and the utility strobe (90/79) are useful for general purpose RAM.